Children as young as 6 months can now receive an updated Covid-19 vaccine – KION546

 Not all young children are eligible to receive an updated vaccine:

-- Children age 6 months through age 5 who received the original, two-dose Moderna vaccine are eligible to receive a single booster of the updated bivalent Moderna vaccine two months after completing the primary vaccine series.
+- Children 6 months through 5 years who received the original, two-dose Moderna vaccine are eligible to receive a single booster of the updated bivalent Moderna vaccine two months after completing the primary vaccine series.

 "Children in this age group who already completed their primary series would still be expected to have protection against the most serious outcomes from the currently circulating omicron variant.
 The data to support giving an updated bivalent booster dose for these children are expected in January.
 The agency is committed to evaluating those data as quickly as possible," the FDA said in its announcement.

 In general, Covid-19 vaccinations have been slow among young children.
-According to data from the US Centers for Disease Control and Prevention, less than 5% of children younger than 5 are fully vaccinated against the coronavirus, having completed their primary series of vaccinations.
-Among people ages 5 and older, 73% are vaccinated, and 13% are vaccinated and boosted.
+According to data from the CDC, less than 5% of children younger than 5 are fully vaccinated against the coronavirus, having completed their primary series of vaccinations.
+Among people 5 and older, 73% are vaccinated, and 13% are vaccinated and boosted.

 The FDA authorization comes as the United States is experiencing high levels of respiratory viruses, including flu and RSV, and rising Covid-19 hospitalizations.